Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/README.md

 The messages being passed between Unity and ROS are expected to be serialized as ROS would internally serialize them.
 To achieve this the `MessageGeneration` plugin can generate C# classes, including serialization and deserialization functions, from ROS `.msg` files.

-The `ROSConnection` plugin provides the Unity scripts necessary to publish, subscribe, or call a service.
+The `TCPConnector` plugin provides the Unity scripts necessary to publish, subscribe, or call a service.

 ## Tutorials